 Clausen tells SelectScience Deputy Editor Sarah Thomas: “In recent years, it has become more and more clear that moving these models and technologies into a combination of 3D and high-throughput setups would give a range of new ways to solve early drug discovery projects for our customers.”

-He highlights how the ImageXpress Micro Confocal High-Content Imaging platform from Molecular Devices will play a vital role in this work, helping the team to establish assays for screening small molecules and checkpoint inhibitors for their effects on 3D immune-cancer spheroids, as well as assays to monitor neurite outgrowth in a human induced pluripotent stem (iPS) cell model.
+He highlights how the ImageXpress Micro Confocal High-Content Imaging platform from Molecular Devices will play a vital role in this work, helping the team to establish assays for screening small molecules and checkpoint inhibitors for their effects on 3D immune-cancer spheroids, as well as assays to monitor neurite outgrowth in a human induced pluripotent stem (iPS) cell model (see illustrative figure below).

 Looking ahead, Clausen’s team will be using this approach to support partners in biotech and large pharma to qualify lead candidates earlier and, subsequently, improve R&D productivity in immuno-oncology and neurodegenerative disease drug discovery.